 What about Medicare?

 Medicare and retirement are often linked together, and many people assume that Medicare will cover all their healthcare costs, particularly the long-term-care ones, in their retirement years.

-Unfortunately, that is rarely the case.
-Understanding what Medicare covers is an important first step to developing a solid retirement plan.
+Unfortunately, that may not always be the case.2 Understanding what Medicare covers is an important first step to developing a solid retirement plan.